ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ## Tests

+One of the benefits of making a turn-based game is that you can relatively easy separate the logic from the visuals and cover the former with tests.

+Added basic tests scenarios to #Zemeroth and refactored state mutations.

 Test scenarios are completely deterministic.
 Randomness is canceled out with special agent types + special debug flag in game's state that causes a panic if you try to do anything with uncertain results